How To Install Eclipse For Java Development On Ubuntu

 Fig 15

-Click on the Finish Button to create the Java Class using the class package as shown in Fig 15.
+Click on the Finish to create the Java Class using the class package as shown in Fig 15.

 Eclipse Java Class File Defaults